yana-xuyan/caireCovid/README.md

 pip install caireCovid
 ```
 ## Question Answering System
 In this system, we build QA modules by a ensemble of two QA models, which are [BioBERT](https://github.com/dmis-lab/bioasq-biobert) model which fine-tuned on SQuAD, and MRQA model which is our submission to MRQA@EMNLP 2019.

+The MRQA model and the exported BioBERT model that are utilized in this project can bo downloaded by this [link](https://drive.google.com/drive/folders/1yjzYN_KCz8uLobqaUddftBGPAZ6uSDDj?usp=sharing)

 If you want to use our MRQA model in your work, please cite the following paper.
 The bibtex is listed below:
 <pre>